ARTICLE I. MEMBERSHIP AND DUES

-- Individual.
+Individual.
 Open to any person interested in archival activity in the Rocky Mountain region.
-Membership is activated by payment of all current dues assessed by SRMA.
-Upon payment, individuals shall have full voting rights.
+Membership is activated by payment of all current dues assessed by the Society of Rocky Mountain Archivists (hereafter, SRMA).
+Upon payment, individuals shall have full voting rights in all SRMA elections.

 ARTICLE II.
 MEETINGS OF MEMBERSHIP

 Section 4.
-Quorum and Vote Required for Legal Action During Meetings.
+Quorum and Vote Required for Legal Action During Membership Meetings.